-Knaresborough, viewed as a desirable area to live today, is a growing, attractive market town.
-The local population is 15,441 (Census, 2011).
+Knaresborough today, is a growing, attractive market town.
+In 2011, the local population was 15,441 and has remained relatively stable over the past few years.
 Knaresborough is a commuter town with residents travelling to Harrogate, Leeds, Bradford, York and further afield to work.
 The town is situated in a strategic location next to the A1, with a local train station with trains to York, Harrogate and Leeds and within a 40 minute drive of Leeds/Bradford Airport.
 The demographic statistics show that the population as a whole is getting older as life expectancy increases.
 There is demand therefore for new housing stock to meet a wide range of needs.
 These include low cost affordable housing, shared ownership housing for individuals and low income families, adaptable housing to meet the needs of a wide range of family sizes and the changing needs of a more elderly population looking to down size or move to properties with built in design features such as disabled access, and stair lifts.